-The lumber weight calculator below will estimate the weight, board feet, specific gravity, and density of any species of wood.
+The lumber weight calculator below will estimate the weight, specific gravity, and density of any species of wood.

-Check out the plywood weight calculator to estimate plywood weights.
+- The plywood weight calculator to estimate plywood weights

 Just a heads up, this page contains affiliate links.
 If you buy through them I earn a small commission.
 If you chose to buy through these links I truly thank you for your support! – Jake